scandihealth/lpr3-docs/src/interface/accumulated-error-list.md

+# Accumulated error list

 ## About
 The accumulated error list is a list of all episode of care elements with outstanding dynamic rule issues as definited by the [issue transitive closure](/definitions.md#Issue transitive closure).
 The list is represented as a set of files, one for every episode of care element.

 ## Access
 The issue files are accessible through FTP.
 The files are grouped by reporting authority, i.e. every reporting authority has their own private folder on the FTP server.
+In each folder the files are packaged in zip files with a default count of 10.000 individual json files per zip file.

 ## Schedule
 The set of files are generated at 02:00 and transfer of files to FTP site begins at 02:30 in the Europe/Copenhagen timezone.